The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 6. They may visit each Local Chapter in their area of responsibility as they deem necessary.

-1. Member shall keep the minutes of the meetings of the members, the BOD, and the Executive Committee.
-In his absence the President shall appoint a member to take the minutes.
+1. Member shall take the minutes of the meetings of the members, the BOD, and the Executive

 4. Member shall keep records to show at all times the names of members, the Division units to which they were attached, their Post Office addresses, the date they were attached, the date when they became members, and the amount paid as dues.